Unity, Black Lives Matter, Trump and Lessons from an Evolving Matrix

 What I am getting at is this: there are two separate responses within the BLM movement.
 One, an honest and courageous outrage from those affected by systematic racism, abuse, neglect, control, belittling, gaslighting, poverty and undeniable inequality, which has been met by the grass roots with a container for healing, learning, truth, evolution and human goodness.
 The other, a destructive intent from the top down to use that outrage to cause havoc, chaos, death, riots, divide, more trauma, and hate.

 We are ready.
 For this reason, and even though I am shocked by the strong force within me that is so propelled to say it aloud, I am a Trump supporter.
-I am a Trump supporter!
 And not for the reasons you may think.
-I am a Trump supporter because every cell in my body is attuned to the fact that he is not a part of the global Cabal, and that he is effectively tearing down their existing structure.
+I am a Trump supporter because at this point in time every cell in my body is attuned to the fact that he is effectively tearing down the existing structure.
 My multi-dimensional intel leads me to believe that he is working for goodness, and is proceeding to make grounded strides towards the new golden age with every day that passes.
-This you can add to the weight of that silent majority you might have heard about.

 The old paradigm mainstream media tears him apart because he is their enemy.
 Yet he is not humanity's enemy.
 He is actually our ally.
 I was watching one of his rallies the other night and a reporter from The Right Side Broadcasting Network referenced Phyllis Schlafly, a well known movement conservative and early supporter of Trump who reasoned this, “He might not know everything about the various issues that we are going to be urging him to support, but you know what?
 That's not the main question.
 The main question is who is he listening to?
 And because he listens to the grass roots rather than to the establishment, we can teach him on the issues that he needs to learn because we know he’s with us.”
 That for Phyllis was the deciding factor, and I think it is the deciding factor for many Americans too.
 There were 30,000 people at that rally. (https://www.youtube.com/watch?v=JawE-SNIkdM)